Kristian Bernt Karlson

 Third, I examine the mechanisms generating class inequalities in educational attainment in post-industrial societies.
 Particularly, I focus on the role played by adolescents’ educational expectations – the beliefs they have about the value of and chances in completing future levels of schooling - in generating these inequalities.
 I find that these expectations and their development over the educational career strongly affect educational choices and inequalities therein.
 This finding holds even for Denmark, a country widely regarded as being among the most equal countries in the world.

-Fourth, in collaboration with Richard Breen (Oxford University) and Anders Holm (University of Copenhagen), I have studied the utility of nonlinear probability models such as the logistic regression model in sociological research.
+Fourth, in collaboration with Richard Breen (Oxford University) and Anders Holm (Western University), I have studied the utility of nonlinear probability models such as the logistic regression model in sociological research.
 Our research suggests new ways of interpreting and using coefficients from these models, particularly when it comes to comparing coefficients between models with different covariates or between groups.
 Today, our 2012 Sociological Methodology paper ranks among the top-1 percent most highly cited papers published in 2012 according to Web of Science, and is cited widely in journals as diverse as Criminology, Journal of Pediatrics, Demography, Health Economics, Social Forces, Journal of Economic Behavior & Organization, Advances in Nutrition, Journal of Marriage and Family, Children and Youth Services Review, Social Science & Medicine, International Review of Victimology, Schizophrenia Bulletin, Public Opinion Quarterly, and PLoS Medicine.

 Selected research activities